SportR: A Benchmark for Multimodal Large Language Model Reasoning in Sports: SportR Benchmark

 All CoT reasons and annotations were therefore created by our team of 16 experts, all of whom are authors of this paper.
 This team includes two former NCAA Division I student-athletes with over 12 years of competitive experience, and 14 other members with at least three years of dedicated training and engagement in their respective sports.
 This deep, practical expertise was foundational to maintaining the high standard of the benchmark.

-A key principle of our data curation was to focus on fundamental and widely understood fouls and tactics—such as a basketball blocking foul or a standard post move—rather than highly specialized or controversial professional-level edge cases.
-This focus ensures that the scenarios, while challenging for AI systems, are grounded in the established, practical expertise of our annotation team.
-This allows for the creation of clear, consistent, and authoritative rationales, minimizing ambiguity and subjectivity.
+A key principle of our data curation was to focus on fundamental and widely understood fouls and tactics, such as a basketball blocking foul or a standard post move, rather than highly specialized or controversial professional-level edge cases.
+This focus ensures the scenarios, while challenging for AI systems, are grounded in the established, practical expertise of our annotation team.
+This allows the creation of clear, consistent, and authoritative rationales, minimizing ambiguity and subjectivity.

 The process began with a training phase where all annotators collaboratively developed and standardized the guidelines for writing CoT rationales and annotating grounding boxes.
+Specifically, annotators were trained to follow a strict ``Macro-to-Micro'' logical flow.
+The reasoning process consists of three sequential steps: (1) Identify the specific court area and involved parties; (2) Describe the action details and dynamics leading up to the event; and (3) Pinpoint the precise point of contact or critical visual evidence.
 Each member then worked on small batches of examples, with the group reviewing the outputs to ensure a unified standard of quality and detail before commencing the full-scale annotation.

 Following the initial annotation, we implemented a strict verification and filtering protocol.
 First, each annotator performed a self-review of their work for accuracy.
 Critically, any instance where an annotator felt uncertain about the correct interpretation or the precise grounding location was flagged and passed to a second expert annotator for an independent review.
 If a consensus could still not be reached, or if both annotators remained unsure, the data point was discarded from the benchmark to minimize the risk of mislabeling.